Reinhard Hardegen: Second Drumbeat patrol

-Hardegen was not enamored with the Nazi regime; he openly disagreed with Nazi politics.
-He also, as U-boat historian Michael Gannon documents meticulously with accounts from survivors, furnished food and navigational directions to the lifeboats of torpedoed merchantmen when possible and, in at least one case, forcibly halted a neutral ship to have it pick up survivors of a vessel he had sunk nearby.
+Throughout his career, Hardegen, as U-boat historian Michael Gannon documents meticulously with accounts from survivors, furnished food and navigational directions to the lifeboats of torpedoed merchantmen when possible and, when he sank the tanker Pan Norway, forcibly halted a neutral ship to have it pick up survivors of a vessel he had sunk nearby.
 He was also credited with saving Norwegian war sailors and others from death at sea.